chandrasekhar7/LINUX_RH342-study/README.md

 CHAP protocol:  Password authentication for target connection.
 By default, RH iscsi uses no authentication.
 CHAP must be configured on the target and initiatior.
 Authentication settings are in /etc/iscsi/iscsid.conf.
 For one-way authentication, use 'username' and 'password' credentials.
 For two-way authentication, use 'username_in' and 'password_in'.

+If you happen to connect with CHAP and a user/password, you'll have to remove the CHAP from /var/lib/iscsi/node/<whatever> manually, fix /etc/iscsi/iscsid.conf, restart iscsid and then re-login in to the LUN.
+Simply turning off CHAP isn't enough to get login to work; you  must remove the auth name and password, too.

 discovery.sendtargets.auth.authmethod = CHAP
 discovery.sendtargets.auth.username = <username>
 discovery.sendtargets.auth.password = <password>